ArtifexSoftware/ghostpdl/doc/src/Readme.rst

 If you have already used Ghostscript, when you receive a new release you should begin by reading this file, then:

-- `News`_, for incompatible changes and new features in the current release.
+- :ref:`News<News.htm>`, for incompatible changes and new features in the current release.

 What if I'm a developer?